joereddington/todo.txt/workspace.md

 MVP: it's a set of tabs in a new window that has all that information in it.
 Sorted so the main STUFF is on top.

+That's a bash script if there ever was one.